Court Asked to Cancel Jowie's Bond after Getting into a Fight at Club 1824

 Murder suspect Joseph “Jowie” Irungu now risks going back to remand prison after allegedly violating his bail terms.

-Irungu is charged alongside former Citizen TV journalist Jacque Maribe for the murder of businesswoman Monica Kimani which occured in September 2018.
+Irungu is charged alongside former Citizen TV journalist Jacque Maribe for the murder of businesswoman Monica Kimani which occurred in September 2018.

 Justice James Wakiaga had in February last year released Irungu on a Sh2 million bail or an alternative Sh3 million bond noting that the prosecution had failed to provide evidence showing why the suspect should continue being detained.

-The prosecution now want’s Irungu’s bond cancelled arguing that he has violated thefailed to provide evidence showing why he should continue to be remanded.
+The prosecution now wants Irungu’s bond canceled arguing that he has violated terms issued by the court.

-In an application filed in court in June, the prosecution told the court that the suspect had assaulted a man at Club 1824.
+In an application filed in court, the prosecution alleges that the suspect had assaulted a man at Club 1824.

 Read: Jacque Maribe Sets Records Straight On Separation With Jowie